nightroman/PowerShellTraps/Third-error-type/README.md

-According to the documentation, there are two types PowerShell errors, terminating and non-terminating.
+According to the documentation, there are two types of PowerShell errors, terminating and non-terminating.

 There is yet another obscure third type of errors.
 Such errors are caught by